nevinmathew/Order-Management-System/README.md

   ● Cron job to send emails to customers when they are approaching the gold/platinum barriers.

-  ● Swagger UI for the APIs
+  ● Swagger UI for  API documentation and designing